 Surgeons at the Cleveland Clinic have achieved a breakthrough by replacing a heart valve through a small cut in the neck without opening the chest.
 This first-of-its-kind surgery, led by Dr. Marijan Koprivanac, used robotic technology to perform what is now being called a game-changing procedure in heart treatment.

-Four patients received the new surgery earlier this year, and all of them recovered quickly.
+Four patients underwent the new surgery earlier this year, and all recovered quickly.
 One of them was even back in the gym just a week after the operation.

 Aortic valve replacement is done by opening the chest through a process called a sternotomy.
 This involves cutting through the breastbone, which often leads to a long, painful recovery.
 Even the less invasive versions still require incisions through the ribs.